zubayerbinamin/Employee-attendence-system/README.md

 # Employee-attendence-system
 An employee attendance website where employees input their ID and a clock-in time is stored in a database for their ID using an API.
 When an employee clocks out, it updates the object in the database using another API.
 The employer can then access the database in a table on the website.

+Commissionaires site manager used my website for test runs.

 Technologies used: Python, JavaScript, Django, APIs

 # Motivation